kirkja-leikjahonnunar/kirkja/GameClient/Maps/README.md

 # Maps
-The **Maps** folder contains the scenes needed to load in the Kirkja world.
-The map scenes are comprised of smaller scenes from the **"Classes"** folder.
+The **Maps** folder contains Godot scenes that act as levels.
+Maps are loaded as and unloaded as needed as we travel around the Kirkja world.
+Level editors should build maps using Entities.